Welcome to the culture book, the book about us at Thatsup!

 An ultimate OKR is similar to a vision, but we think that word is a bit unclear.
 Many people have different definitions of what a vision is but, as a vision is basically impossible to achieve, we’ve chosen to work towards an ultimate OKR.

-Our ultimate OKR is: Whoever and wherever you are, it should be easy to find the best experience just for you. ⭐️
+⭐️ Our ultimate OKR is to make it easy to find the best local experience ⭐️

 This clearly defines our goal and our vision, is short and simple, but at the same time deep and comprehensive.
 Each part refers to something specific: